NikhilPanwar/secrets-ninja/README.md

 ## Contributing

 Contributions are welcome, particularly new modules for validating API keys on additional services.
-Please note that due to CORS restrictions, some APIs may not be accessible from the browser.
-In such cases, the project provides workarounds and clear instructions on how to proceed.
+Please note that due to CORS restrictions or in case of Cloud Creds which requires SDK, CLI tools, some APIs can't be accessed using frontend JS only.
+In such cases, the project provides workaround using secrets-ninja-proxy module.

 Interested in contributing to the project?
 [Here's](CONTRIBUTING.md) how you can get started.